This week I had to deal with a setup in which I needed to distribute additional static network routes using DHCP.

-The starting situation was a working DHCP clinet/server deployment.
-Some standard virtual machines would request for their network setup over the network.
+The starting situation is a working DHCP client/server deployment.
+Some standard virtual machines would request their network setup over the network.
 Nothing new.
 The DHCP server is dnsmasq, and the daemon is running under Openstack control, but this has nothing to do with the DHCP problem itself.

 By default, it seems dnsmasq sends to clients the